 - Difficulty adjusting your focus when switching from near to distance vision

 If you or your child has astigmatism, glasses and contact lenses may be used for temporary treatment.
-KE Eye Centers of Texas also has several procedures that can surgically reduce or eliminate astigmatism.
+Kleiman Evangelista Eye Centers also has several procedures that can surgically reduce or eliminate astigmatism.